jrwhitehead/TESLCardBot/README.md

 # TESLCardBot

+NOTE: Due to Bethesda deciding to put any new content development or releases for the game on hold for the foreseeable future, this bot is no longer in development.

 TESLCardBot is a Reddit bot that fetches info about _The Elder Scrolls: Legends_ cards.

 It defaults to /r/elderscrollslegends, but it can run on any subreddit.
 It is summoned by enclosing one or more cards' names in double brackets, like this: `{{Blood Dragon}}`.
 It will then reply with a table containing detailed information and a picture for each card.